ergo-services/ergo/docs/actors/supervisor.md

 - `child:<name>:args`: Number of instances with custom args for that child spec
 - `child:<name>:restarts`: Aggregated per-instance restart count for that spec, only present when the spec has `Intensity > 0` in its `SupervisorChildRestart`

+**Restart history (all supervisor types):**

+- `history:count`: Number of restart events currently kept in the ring buffer
+- `history:<N>:time`: RFC3339Nano timestamp of restart event N (oldest at index 0)
+- `history:<N>:child`: Spec name of the child that triggered this restart
+- `history:<N>:reason`: `Error()` string of the termination reason

+The history captures up to 50 recent restart decisions and is the fastest path to diagnose "why is this subtree flapping" without parsing logs.
+For All For One / Rest For One supervisors only the triggering child is recorded, not the cascading sibling kills.

 The Observer UI displays this information in real-time, letting you monitor supervision trees, track restart patterns, and identify failing components.
 You can also query this data programmatically:

 ```go